henri/spb/README.md

    - <b>MacOS</b>
        - Dependiences will provide additional tools which will improve the way SPB works (they are not needed).
        - The default macOS install has everything required to make SPB work apart from a [supported browser](https://github.com/henri/spb/blob/main/README.md#sunrise-browser-support).
+Multi-browser support in SPB requires BASH version 4 or later.
        - MacPorts is the recommend package manager on MacOS to handle SPB dependencies.
 If you prefer Brew that will also work.
            - MacOS pacakge managers
                - [MacPorts](https://www.macports.org/)